Ophelia in Culture – Pre-Raphaelite representation of Shakespeare’s heroine.

 Ophelia in Culture: A Guide to Her Artistic, Literary, and Cultural Afterlives

 Ophelia is one of the most haunting figures in literature.
 She was born in Shakespeare’s Hamlet and reborn across centuries of art, poetry, film, and culture.
+This guide explores Ophelia’s meaning in Hamlet, her symbolism in Pre-Raphaelite art, her connection to Elizabeth Siddal and Millais’ famous painting, and the way modern culture continues to reinterpret her as a figure of grief, beauty, silence, and resistance.

 Her image has become a mirror in which each era sees something different: tragedy, beauty, madness, longing, resilience.